dbgarlisch/tcl-Param/docs/API.md

 `replace` - If 1, any existing base type definition will be replaced with this one. (default 0)

 ### getBasetype
-Returns the base type of a type definition.

-usage,
 ```tcl
 Param getBasetype typedefName
 ```
+Returns the base type of a type definition.

 where,

 `typedefName` - The type definition name.

 ### getBasetypes
-Returns a list of all base type names.

-usage,
 ```tcl
 Param getBasetypes
 ```
+Returns a list of all base type names.

 ### getLimits
-Returns the limits for a given type.

-usage,
 ```tcl
 Param getLimits type
 ```
+Returns the limits for a given type.

 where,

 `type` - Is a type definition or base type name.

 ### getRange
-Returns the range for a given type.

-usage,
 ```tcl
 Param getRange type
 ```
+Returns the range for a given type.

 where,

 `type` - Is a type definition or base type name.

 ### getRangeSignature
-Returns the human readable range signature for a given type.

-usage,
 ```tcl
 Param getRangeSignature type
 ```
+Returns the human readable range signature for a given type.

 where,

 `type` - Is a type definition or base type name.

 ### getTypedefs
-Returns a list of all type definition names.

-usage,
 ```tcl
 Param getTypedefs
 ```
+Returns a list of all type definition names.

 ### getValidator
-Returns the validator namespace name for a given type.

-usage,
 ```tcl
 Param getValidator type
 ```
+Returns the validator namespace name for a given type.

 where,

 `type` - Is a type definition or base type name.

 ### isBasetype
-Returns 1 if `name` is a valid base type name.

-usage,
 ```tcl
 Param isBasetype name
 ```
+Returns 1 if `name` is a valid base type name.

 where,

 `name` - The name being tested.

 ### isTypedef
-Returns 1 if `name` is a valid type definition name.

-usage,
 ```tcl
 Param isTypedef name
 ```
+Returns 1 if `name` is a valid type definition name.

 where,

 `name` - The name being tested.

 ### new
-Creates a parameter object.
-Returns the parameter object.

-usage,
 ```tcl
 Param new type ?val?
 ```
+Creates a parameter object.
+Returns the parameter object.

 where,

 `type` - An existing type definition name.